PerceptionOfCompositionalStructures/Exp_chord_complexity/README.md

 # Exp_chord_complexity

 Please download the whole project as a zip file.
-Unzip it in your computer and run `PairCompTestController`, please choose your unzip folder.
+Unzip it in your computer and run `PairCompTestController`.
+When prompted to select a folder, choose the unzipped folder which contains the program.
 Then a message box will pop out to ask you some information before the experiment.

 In case the program cannot run, please follow the instructions below: